Neikun/Legends_of_the_Northern_Realms/Diarmuid's Folder/CrystalsPack_v1.1/readme.txt

-		crystal.color : the color of the crystal crystal.id : the id of the crystal entity crystal.level, crystal.x, crystal.y : the position of the crystal
+		crystal.color : the color of the crystal crystal.id : the id of the crystal entity crystal.level /
+		crystal.x /
-		crystal.active : true/false, state of the crystal
+		crystal.y : the position of the crystal crystal.isActive : true/false, state of the crystal

 	### WARNING ###